netdata/netdata/docs/tutorials/dimension-templates.md

 Let's look at some other examples of how `foreach` works so you can best apply it in your configurations.

-### Using the wildcard in `foreach`
+### Using a Netdata simple pattern in `foreach`

 In the last example, we used `foreach system,user,nice` to create three distinct alarms using dimension templates.
 But what if you want to quickly create alarms for _all_ the dimensions of a given chart?

-Use a wildcard `*`!
+Use a [simple pattern](../../libnetdata/simple_pattern/README.md)!
+One example of a simple pattern is a single wildcard (`*`).

 Instead of monitoring system CPU usage, let's monitor per-application CPU usage using the `apps.cpu` chart.
-The wildcard tells Netdata to create a separate alarm for _every_ process on your system:
+Passing a wildcard as the simple pattern tells Netdata to create a separate alarm for _every_ process on your system:

 ```yaml
  alarm: app_cpu